yotsubakoiwai/tafe-ictss00120/README.md

   jupyter lab
   ```

-3. For SVHN
+3. For respective dataset,
   a.
-Download

-5. Open `notebook.ipynb` and run all cells sequentially.
+For SVHN, follow this [link to download the SVHN dataset](https://github.com/yotsubakoiwai/tafe-ictss00120/blob/main/src/svhn/data/README.md)
+  b.
+For AG News, follow this [link to download the AG News Classification dataset](https://github.com/yotsubakoiwai/tafe-ictss00120/blob/main/src/news/data/README.md)

-### Saved Models
+4. Saved Models

-Pre-trained model checkpoints are available in the `saved_models/` directory and can be loaded directly for evaluation without retraining.
+   Pre-trained model checkpoints should be available in the `saved_models/` directory and can be loaded directly for evaluation without retraining.

-### Results

-Generated outputs, evaluation metrics, and plots can be found in the `results/` directory.
+   a.
+For SVHN, follow this [link to download the model checkpoints]()
+   b.
+For AG News Classification, follow this [link to download the model checkpoints]()

+5. Open `*.ipynb` and run all cells sequentially.

 ##